 "What is, pray?"
-Rebekka cleared off the last of the lather.
+Rebekka cleared off the last dollop of lather from the blade.

 "What a man leaves behind is what a man is."

 "Jacob, a man is only his reputation."

 "Understand me."
 He took the cloth from her hands and wiped his chin.
 "I will have it."